 Chelsea was almost four years old when I first met her.
-She had curly brown hair and hung on tight to a stuffed toy throughout our visit.
-The mother had come for a consultation because Chelsea refused to speak to anyone but her.
+She had curly brown hair and hung on tight to a stuffed toy animal throughout our visit.
+The mother had brought her for a consultation because Chelsea refused to speak to anyone but her.

 At this point she had been diagnosed with selective mutism.
 She did not say a word during the hour-long consultation.
 I asked all the usual questions, thought about it a bit and prescribed a remedy which - did nothing.
 I gave another one - nothing again.
 I felt that I did not have enough information and asked the mother to come back and tell me everything about the family history, especially about any people in the family who were somehow similar to Chelsea.

 A Good Clue

 "Well, her grandmother is a very peculiar lady.
 She does not interact with anyone either.
 She lives alone in the country on a farm with a lot of animals, horses, dogs, cats and birds.
 She just loves her animals.
 I'm sure she prefers animals over humans any time.
 She is absolutely devoted to them and takes in rescue dogs and horses.
 She's been like that all her life."

 Then I remembered a lecture by a famous homeopath, George Vithoulkas, which I had attended in New York about five years prior to meeting Chelsea.